Canadian Residents Can Protect Their Volunteer Trips with Travel Insurance

 Other places we don't cover

 Your policy may exclude other regions, such as polar areas or places with political instability.
 Government sanctions may also restrict us from paying claims in certain countries, so we can't pay expenses incurred there.
 When you get your quote, World Nomads' online purchase path will tell you if we can't cover your destination country(ies).
+You can also read more about how war, sanctions and restricted countries may impact your travel insurance.

 All of the information we provide about travel insurance is a brief summary only.
 It does not include all terms, conditions, limitations, exclusions and termination provisions of the travel insurance plans described.
 Coverage may not be available for residents of all countries, states or provinces.
 Please carefully read your policy wording for a full description of coverage.
+If you're not sure if something is covered get in touch.

 I put my foot in a funny way while I was walking quickly because it was raining, I just fell unexpectedly to the floor my face first so I put my arm bad and broke the shoulder a little bit and hit the ground with my front teeth so the lip was in blood and one tooth broken.